 Whether your goal is to build mass or just a slight increase in muscle, the intensity of your workouts should remain the same.
 Lift heavy with good technique because this is how you gain muscle no matter what your goal is.
 When you eventually reach your goal you can simply reduce the amount of weight training you do, however don’t stop weight training completely or you may lose the muscle that you have gained.

 So to sum up, don’t worry about getting too big or muscular.
 Muscle growth is slow and you are never going to wake up one morning and think, “dam!
-I look like the Hulk!”.
+I’ve gotten too big!”.